WDI-SEA/notes/05-node-express/express-apis/03apis-axios.md

 **Things to Note**

-* After getting the response back, we need to look inside response.data to see what was actually returned from the api.
-That's where axios puts the data.
-The response object you get back from axios is actually a wrapper that contains the api data among other things.
 * It's very important to call `res.send` in the correct place \(the axios 'then' promise\)
   * Try putting `res.send` outside of the 'then'.
 You'll get an error!